honeycombio/refinery/README.md

 ## Configuration

 Configuration is controlled by Refinery's two configuration files, which is generally referred to as `config.yaml` for general configuration and `rules.yaml` for sampling configuration.
+These files can be loaded from an accessible filesystem, or loaded with an unauthenticated GET request from a URL.

 Learn more about `config.yaml` and all the parameters that control Refinery's operation in our [Refinery configuration documentation](https://docs.honeycomb.io/manage-data-volume/refinery/configuration/).

 Learn more about `rules.yaml` and sampler configuration in our [Refinery sampling methods documentation](https://docs.honeycomb.io/manage-data-volume/refinery/sampling-methods/).

+Please note that it is valid to specify more than one source for a configuration.
+For example, it would be possible to have a common configuration available at a URL, and a second file-based configuration containing only secrets.
+The environment variable can contain multiple config locations separated by commas.

 ## Running Refinery